LauraCole1900/graphQLToDo/README.md

 ## Contributing

-We believe code is never finished, and welcome your contributions to enhance the application's functionality.
+I believe code is never finished, and welcome your contributions to enhance the application's functionality.
 Please adhere to the Code of Conduct for the Contributor Covenant, version 2.0, at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 ## Questions